Elliot-codling/GraceEngine/docs/About/System Requirements/editor.md

   </tbody>
 </table>

+{: .important }
+Theoretically GraceEngine will compile on macOS, this has not been tested and currently we have no guide for the installation of GraceEngine on macOS.

 {: .note }
-Theoretically GraceEngine will compile on macOS, it has not been tested.

-{: .important }
 Previous versions of Windows are untested.
 MSYS2 requires Windows 10 or later while VS2017 does support Windows 7 with SP1.
 However, we do not recommend using it due to the lack of security updates.